MatteoJoliveau/PlugFace/doc-sources/docs/i-maven.md

 sidebar_label: Maven
 ---

-PlugFace is accessible from Maven Central.
+PlugFace is accessible from [Maven Central](http://mvnrepository.com/artifact/org.plugface).

-To download the latest stable release in Maven, add the following snippet to the <dependencies> section of your pom.xml:
+To download the latest stable release in Maven, add the following snippet to the <dependencies> section of your `pom.xml`:
 ```xml
 <dependency>
     <groupId>org.plugface</groupId>